-The series “Only Murders In the Building,” released on Hulu today should tickle the hearts of old New Yorkers (and new).
+The series “Only Murders In the Building,” released season two on Hulu today and it will again tickle the hearts of old New Yorkers (and new).
 First, the filming locations for the comedic murder-mystery are entirely shot in New York City and the action is set on the Upper West Side.
 Second, the show is the brainchild of Steve Martin, along with screenwriters Dan Fogelman and John Hoffman.
 It has an old school vibe in how the show is conceived (narrators included) but is fully set in modern times.

-The main characters Charles (Steve Martin), Oliver (Martin Short), and Mabel (Selena Gomez) live in the same apartment building and don’t know each other but discover they are all obsessed with true crime.
+In the first season, the main characters Charles (Steve Martin), Oliver (Martin Short), and Mabel (Selena Gomez) live in the same apartment building and don’t know each other but discover they are all obsessed with true crime.
 When a horrific death takes place inside their building, the trio believe it to be a murder and start a podcast of their own, Serial style, called “Only Murders in the Building” which unveils the secrets of the building and the current case.
 Martin, a long-time New Yorker, opens with something quintessentially New York and says “Here’s a thing I don’t get.
 People who worry about living in a big city because of all the crime.
 As any true crime aficionado will tell you, it’s the boondocks you need to worry about.”
-Guest stars include Tina Fey, Sting, Nathan Lane and more.
-Here are the filming locations for “Only Murders in the Building”!
+Guest stars in include Tina Fey, Sting, Nathan Lane and more.
+In the new season, Shirley Maclaine is the new Arconia board president, Cara Delvigne plays Alice, and Amy Schumer joins the cast, as herself.
+And now, here are the filming locations for “Only Murders in the Building”!

 1. The Belnord aka The Arconia